-The Health Science Division offers programs of study leading to the Associate in Applied Science degree in Nursing, Long-term Certificate in Practical Nursing, and Short-term Certificates in Paramedic, Emergency Medical Technician Basic, Emergency Medical Technician Advanced, and Surgical Technology.
-Certificates of Completion for non-credit, which are one semester, are offered in phlebotomy.
-The Workforce Development Division at the College also offers a Certificate of Completion in Nursing Assistant, and Dental Assisting.
+The Health Science Division offers programs of student leading to the Associate in Applied Science degree in Medical Assisting Technology (MAT), and Nursing, Longterm Certificate in Practical Nursing, and Short-term Certificates in Paramedic, Emergency Medical Technician Basic, Emergency Medical Technician Advanced, Surgical Technology, Sterile Processing Technician and Medical Assisting Technology.
+Certificates of Completion for one semester, are offered in phlebotomy and Sterile Processing Technology.
+The Workforce Solutions and Economic Development Division at the College also offers a Certificate of Completion in Nursing Assistant, and Dental Assisting.